CloaksPlus/WindowsInstaller/README.md

 ## 📃 Changelog

-The Cloaks+ Installer's last update has been released on *09/01/2021*
+The Cloaks+ Installer's last update has been released on *1/29/2022*

-- Massive Code Refactor 🚜
-- Updated the TOU & License to follow Cloaks+ as a legal entity.
+  ### Version 1.4.4

+- Bug fix with `mscorlib`
+- Log system for error reporting